cxl-garage/sentinel-cli/README.md

 - Data sorting is required without reliable internet connection.
 - Privacy is paramount

+**In the near future we will offer common scenaros models as a free container.
+Right now this is only available to early Sentinel users

 ## CLI Feature Progress

 - [x] Stable Command Line Interface to run image folders on custom Sentinel models
 - [x] Parallel processing
 - [x] Integration into Timelapse workflow
 - [ ] Creation of custom Timelapse template for auditing
+- [ ] Publish pip package with entry points
 - [ ] Python Scripting Capabilities
 - [ ] Basic GUI
 - [ ] Support for videos